Mogadishu: Reconstruction

+The post-conflict reconstruction of Mogadishu in the 2010s and 2020s has led to a construction and housing boom, giving Somalia one of the fastest urbanisation rates in the world.
+According to the office of the mayor of Mogadishu, over 6,000 new buildings were constructed in the city between 2020 and 2025.

 Government

 Federal

 The Government of Somalia has its seat in Mogadishu, the nation's capital.
 The Transitional Federal Government (TFG) was the internationally recognized central government of Somalia between 2004 and 2012.
 Based in Mogadishu, it constituted the executive branch of government.

 The Federal Government of Somalia was established on 20 August 2012 at the end of the TFG's interim mandate.
 It represented the first permanent central government in the country since the start of the civil war.
 The Federal Parliament of Somalia serves as the government's legislative branch.